christianmlong/personal/blog/content/twisted_on_windows.md

 These instructions have been tested with Windows 8.1 and Windows Server 2012 R2.
 The applications I run on Windows use [Twisted.Web](http://twistedmatrix.com/trac/wiki/TwistedWeb) to serve single-page web apps, talking to a database using [pyodbc](https://code.google.com/p/pyodbc/).
 My ODBC driver is 32-bit, so I'm using 32-bit Python for these instructions.
 However, Twisted does not depend on pyodbc, so don't install it if you don't need it.

 These instructions assume that you already have an application that runs on Twisted.
-The Twisted documentation includes an [nice selection](https://twistedmatrix.com/documents/current/core/examples/) of example applications, if you don't have an existing Twisted application.
+The Twisted documentation has a [good explanation](https://twistedmatrix.com/documents/current/core/howto/application.html) of how to set up your project so it runs as a Twisted Applicaion.
+It also includes an [nice selection](https://twistedmatrix.com/documents/current/core/examples/) of example applications, if you don't have an existing Twisted application.

 #### Install Python